The hottest cycling climbs in the world - Cycling Death Valley!

 Photo: Looking back after 1 mile, view west.

 Photo: Just before the start of the climb, view east.

 Town Pass West is definitely one of the more scenic Death Valley climbs.
 Around mile three, we leave the desert floor behind and begin to enter the more hilly terrain, offering exceptional views of the valley as we climb.
 When we reach mile six, we’re entering stark, vegetation-less terrain that call to mind images of the planet Mars -- all part of Death Valley’s otherworldly allure.

-PLACES TO STAY IN DEATH VALLEY
+WHERE TO STAY IN DEATH VALLEY